The $50K Business Blind Spot: Why 96% of Your Operational Issues Are Invisible to Leadership (And How to Find Them)

 The sickening part is not just the cost.
 It is the realization that this was always there.
 You had the data.
 You walked past the problem every day.
 But it was invisible because you were not looking in the right place.

 This is the $50K blind spot.
-And it is far more common than you think.
+And it is far more common than you think — and you can surface it yourself, without an outside firm, using the approach in confirm your business weaknesses without consultants.

 The Visibility Problem: What You Do Not See